CrazySean007/CS596FinalProject/README.md

-Zoom version of the graph, we can see the effect that the red line (ensembled model) fits better with blue line (original data) than orange line (Linear Regression Model) and green line (LSTM Model) do.
+The zoom version of the graph.

 ![img](https://lh5.googleusercontent.com/GCDoBQsSgRnQOL62iXjjp0McLnBMKVHLHHVpo5JxaLWrYKDGxYJupEGzhvvLvOVkX1D-tu938rzLy5HZ0IaAWMOaf0Eef3zH_Q2N8B-2GYsrH2_jTkyywTyxSocwAYroLPshTkZW)

+We can see the effect that the red line (ensembled model) fits better with blue line (original data) than orange line (Linear Regression Model) and green line (LSTM Model) do.

 ## Conclusion